 Kungliga slottet

 Welcome to one of Europe's largest and most vibrant castles.
 The castle is H.M.
-The King's official residence, and essential parts of the monarchy's representation take place here, while large parts of the castle are open year-round.
-The castle is the workplace for the Royal Couple and the offices that are part of the Royal Court.
-The Royal Palace is a combination of royal residence, workplace, and cultural-historical monument, and is open to visitors year-round.
-The castle was built in baroque style by architect Nicodemus Tessin the Younger and designed as a Roman palace.
-The castle has more than 600 rooms spread over eleven floors, with the state rooms facing the city and the smaller living quarters towards the inner courtyard.
-The castle houses many attractions – the Treasury with the royal regalia, Museum Tre Kronor about the castle's medieval history, and not least the State Apartments with the grand state rooms.
-There is also Gustav III's Antiquities Museum and the Royal Chapel.
+The King's official residence, and significant parts of the monarchy's representation take place here, while large areas of the castle are open year-round.
+The castle is the workplace of the Royal Couple and the offices that are part of the Royal Court.
+The Royal Palace is a combination of royal residence, workplace, and cultural-historical monument, and is open to visitors all year round.
+The castle was built in baroque style by architect Nicodemus Tessin the Younger and designed like a Roman palace.
+The castle has more than 600 rooms spread over eleven floors, with the grand rooms facing the city and the smaller living quarters towards the inner courtyard.
+The castle houses many attractions – the Treasury with the royal regalia, Museum Tre Kronor about the castle's medieval history, and not least the State Apartments with their magnificent grand rooms.
+There is also Gustav III's Antiquities Museum and the Palace Church.
 The Changing of the Guard is popular among visitors, as is the shop Slottsboden.

 Opening Hours